Sunshine pop: Formative acts and commercial breakthrough

-The Mamas and the Papas emerged from New York's Greenwich Village in early 1966 with "California Dreamin'" (December 1965).
+The Mamas and the Papas, formed in New York's Greenwich Village, broke through in early 1966 with "California Dreamin'" (December 1965).
 The group achieved three transatlantic hits that year: "California Dreamin'" (number 4), "Monday, Monday" (number 1), and "I Saw Her Again" (number 5).
-Their debut album If You Can Believe Your Eyes and Ears, produced by Lou Adler, blended collegiate choral traditions with contemporary countercultural sensibilities.
+Their debut album If You Can Believe Your Eyes and Ears, produced by Lou Adler, incorporated choral musical traditions with contemporary countercultural sensibilities.
 Stanley identified the group as "torchbearers for soft rock" with a "hugely influential" music style later reconfigured by sunshine pop acts such as the 5th Dimension ("who added a touch more soul"), the Millennium ("a touch more rock"), and the Free Design ("a touch more jazz").

 The Association (pictured in a 1966 promotional shot) were one of several sunshine pop acts produced by Curt Boettcher.
 Their sound combined folk and progressive jazz influences.

 Curt Boettcher, originally from Minnesota, relocated to Los Angeles in the mid-1960s with a background in traditional folk music.
 According to Howard, he was a "crucial figure in the further maturation of the California Sound" from which sunshine pop originated.
 Boettcher became a sought-after producer for acts including the Association, for whom he produced the 1966 singles "Along Comes Mary" (March) and "Cherish" (August), the latter topping the Billboard Hot 100 for three weeks in September.
 (Note: Boettcher's involvement with the Association extended only to their July 1966 debut album And Then...
 Along Comes the Association, which furthered his exploration of studio technique.)
 Author Domenic Priore cites "Along Comes Mary" and "Cherish" as "the defining influence on sunshine pop" through the group's blending of Stan Kenton's progressive jazz, the Byrds' reconfiguration of traditional folk, and the Beach Boys' jazz-influenced vocal arrangements.
 According to Howard, the success of these singles cemented the Association "as one of the main purveyors of [what was] dubbed 'soft pop'", a sound that "quickly became a staple of AM radio and a decided antidote to the hard and heavy direction rock was taking on FM."
 Howard additionally credits Boettcher with redirecting the development of the California sound into a "sunshine pop direction".